dougsong/reposurgeon/README.md

 The main `reposurgeon` website along with the documentation in HTML files lives at [www.catb.org/esr/reposurgeon/](http://www.catb.org/esr/reposurgeon/).

-The files Dockerfile, .dockerignore, requirements.txt, and .gitlab-ci.yml are not distributed; they are configuration for test builds on GitLab's CI machinery.
+The files Dockerfile, .dockerignore, .gitlab-ci.yml, and the contents of ci/ are not distributed; they are configuration for test builds on GitLab's CI machinery.